Lunging Explained: Lunging Horses Correctly

 The purpose of lunge work

-Lunging horses can be done for various reasons, including preparing young horses for riding, encouraging consistent movement without a rider, improving rhythmbalance, contact, agility and bending, muscle development, providing variety for horse and rider and providing an opportunity to correct problem horses.
+Horses can be lunged for a variety of reasons, including the preparation of young horses for riding, to promote even movement without a rider, to improve rhythm, balance, contact, flexibility and bending, to develop muscles, to provide variety for horse and rider and to correct problem horses.
 It also serves to prepare the horse for seat training and can be carried out before riding or after illnesses.

 Requirements for correct lunging